 Start with the late payments that are the most past-due, i.e. the 90-day and 120-day debts.
-The reason to start here is because these are the accounts that are most damaging to your credit scores, and they are also the accounts that are most likely to be sent to collections or charged off.
+The reason to start here is because these are the accounts that are most damaging to your credit scores.
+They are also the accounts that are most likely to be sent to collections or charged off.

 If you can make a payment that will bring you current, you should call your creditor and be prepared to negotiate.
 If these delinquencies are for an account that is currently open, you have some leeway here.

 Ask the creditor if they are willing to re-age the account (it works to your benefit if the account is still open and you want to keep it).
 This will effectively let them update the account as being paid on time, rather than showing a history of past-due payments.

 For the 30-day and 60-day accounts, if you have any paperwork that shows you made or mailed the payment within that 30-day window, you should call up the creditor and dispute the derogatory listing.

 Many times, creditors are willing to work with a good customer who is only rarely late with payments.
 Otherwise, you will have to make your complaint in writing with the credit reporting agencies and your creditor in order to get the inaccurate information updated.

 Debt that has been charged off means that the creditor has declared it unlikely that you’ll ever repay the debt.
 They still have the right to attempt to collect the money that is owed.